PTBCCT

 Evaluation and Treatment of Temporomandibular Disorders and Craniofacial Pain

 This two-day TMJ course provides a basic understanding of Temporomandibular Disorder (TMD) and Craniofacial Pain (CFP).
 Participants will learn anatomy and biomechanics of the normal Temporomandibular Joint (TMJ), as well as abnormal mechanics or pathophysiological mechanics that will require a comprehensive evaluation and treatment approach.
-Price: $675 for PTs, OTs, PTAs, LMTs, SLPs & Chiropractors. $1125 for Dentists and Physicians.
-Additional Info and agenda can be found at: https://www.treatingtmj.com/tmd-course/
+Additional info and agenda can be found at: https://www.treatingtmj.com/tmd-course-schedule/

 Harry Von Piekartz